bmdo/gbmm/README.md

 #### 3. Run the application

 <code>
-export FLASK_APP=server.app; python3 -m flask run --host=0.0.0.0
+export FLASK_APP=server.app; python3 -m flask run --host=0.0.0.0 --port 8877
 </code>

 ### General setup notes
 #### Web UI
 Visit port 8877 (or the port you configured for your Docker container) to access the web UI.
-E.g., http://127.0.0.1:8877.
+E.g., if gbmm is running on your local host, visit http://127.0.0.1:8877.

 #### Web server
 The docker image and setup instructions above currently use werkzeug, which is a server intended for development use.
 While probably OK for limited use, werkzeug is not a scalable web server.